grapeqna/portfolio/README.md

 My "Web Portfolio"
-Just a html page with css styling (kinda hated doing it, but I think it is pretty)
+Just a html page with css styling (kinda hated doing it and it is not responsive, but I think it is pretty)